A priori bounds and degeneration of Herman rings with bounded type rotation number: Trading l -degeneration for a t -degeneration

 \subsection{Shallow case}

-The main ingredient in the shallow case is the bubble-wave argument.
+The main ingredient in the shallow case is Proposition \ref{prop:wave-degeneration}.
 Given a wide lamination, we are split into two different situations: either it forms combinatorially long wide waves or it intersects $\Hq$ frequently in a snake-like pattern (see Figure \ref{fig:no-wide-waves}).
 Both cases will produce a large $\tau$-degeneration.

 \begin{proof}[Proof of Theorem \ref{demotion} in the shallow case]

 Fix $\mathbf{K}$, and suppose there is a $[K,\tau]$-wide piece $I$ of shallow level $n$ (e.g. by picking any piece from the almost tiling $\mathcal{I}$ in the hypothesis) where $K \geq \mathbf{K}$.